 During Bluebonnet season you can head to the aptly named Bluebonnet trail in Plano for some nice photos with the pretty Texas State flowers.
 The open green spaces around the JCPenny building on Legacy is another popular spot for taking Bluebonnet Photos.
 There are various spots in the Dallas-Fort Worth area to take family photos with these wildflowers.

 Did you know you can swim in the Texas shaped pool in Plano?
 This 160000 gallon salt water pool is family friendly has been around since 1961.
-It has shallow area “South Texas” for small kids to play.
-There is a diving board, 2 water slides and a island in the middle.
-It is open Memorial day through Labor day and you can bring own coolers and snacks.
+It has a shallow area “South Texas” for small kids to play.
+There are a diving board, 2 water slides and an island in the middle.
+It is open Memorial Day through Labor day and you can bring own coolers and snacks.
 Bring a drone if you want to capture the whole pool.

 The shopping area of Watters Creek has a water feature and some cool murals including this lemony sunrise proving for a fun backdrop.

-The Prairie creek park in Richardson has a great waterfall and makes for nice natural background.
+The Prairie creek park in Richardson has a great waterfall and makes for a nice natural background.

 There is nothing more romantic than a gondola ride through the canals of Venice.
 But if you make a trip to Italy, the next best thing is to do a gondola ride through the waterways of the Mandalay Canal in Irving.
 Gondola Adventures Irving is a first-class gondola experience offering cruises on Lake Carolyn and through the Mandalay Canals.
 The narrow canals have some private inlets with refreshing waterfall views, and the gondolas share the private waterway with just a few, perfect for some nice photos.